 When I was picking out plants for our balcony I was sure to include a few varieties that are known to repel insects.
 I am one of those people that if there is a mosquito within a square mile, it will find me and bite me.
 Seriously, I’ll be in a large group of people and be the only one being bitten…I don’t know what it is, I tell myself it’s because I’m so sweet! 😉

-You all know that I try to go all-natural when I can for my family (like using essential oils to treat ailments and promote our health!) so avoiding chemical insect repellants by using plants was a given!
+You all know that I try to go all-natural when I can for my family so avoiding chemical insect repellants by using plants was a given!
 Today I wanted to share a few plants that I like to keep around to help keep mosquitoes at bay.

 You’re probably familiar with citronella candles as mosquito repellant but did you know citronella is a plant?
-The plant’s aroma is much more concentrated than products that contain citronella in them so why bother with the artifical stuff when you can keep bugs away and have a pretty little plant to enjoy?
+The plant’s aroma is much more concentrated than products that contain citronella in them so why bother with the artificial stuff when you can keep bugs away and have a pretty little plant to enjoy?
 Citronella is easy to grow in pots or in the ground and it’s the top of my list for banishing mosquitoes!
+(Make a DIY Citronella candle with this tutorial.)

 Marigolds have a scent that bug HATE and the added bonus of being easy to grow and lovely to look at.
-Marigold plants contain pyrethrum, a commonly used insect repelling chemical found in many insect repellants.
+Marigold plants contain pyrethrum, a commonly used insect-repelling chemical found in many insect repellants.
+I plant these in my in-ground garden to help keep insects away as well.

-Lavender is one of my favorite scents-and one of my favorite essential oils so knowing that lavender plants help repell mosquitos is an added bonus, plus I love that I can use it to make my own tea!
+Lavender is one of my favorite scents and one of my favorite essential oils so knowing that lavender plants help repel mosquitos is an added bonus, plus I love that I can use it to make my own tea!

 Peppermint is another plant I always like to have on hand, I love putting peppermint in my water or tea!
 Peppermint is widely used as a bug repellant-creepy crawlies hate the smell!
 Peppermint is super easy to grow…my mom always planted it in the damp areas around our air conditioner units because it thrives in wet areas.
 It’s another plant that likes to spread so keep it in a pot if you don’t want it to take over!